Blah-Blah-Dev/NodeJS/README.md

 # BlahBlah Package

 ## Introduction

-Welcome to **BlahBlah**, an npm package that helps you automatically post comments on YouTube videos using your own YouTube account and OpenAI API key. **This means full control—no third-party dependencies managing your credentials.** You decide which account is used, ensuring transparency and security.
+Welcome to **BlahBlah**, an npm package that helps you automatically post comments on YouTube videos using your own YouTube account and OpenAI API key. **This means full control - no third-party dependencies managing your credentials.** You decide which account is used, ensuring transparency and security.

 ## Overview

 The package requires a valid configuration object with credentials for:

 1. **BlahBlah Project ID** (from [blahblah.dev](https://blahblah.dev))
 2. **OpenAI API Key**
 3. **Google Client ID**
 4. **Google Client Secret**
 5. **Google Refresh Token**

 Once you have obtained these credentials, set them as **environment variables** (not hard-coded) and initialize the BlahBlah package in your Node.js project.
-The package will periodically search YouTube for newly published videos, and if certain criteria are met, it will post comments on those videos.
+The package will periodically (once-an-hour) search YouTube for newly published videos, and if certain criteria are met, it will post comments on those videos.

+> It is recommended to deploy the BlahBlah bot in a separate repository rather than integrating it into an existing project.
+The simplest approach is to [clone this repository](https://replyke.com), deploy it, and configure your environment variables in your hosting platform.
+This ensures a clean setup and reduces potential conflicts with other application dependencies.

 ## Installation

 Install the BlahBlah package from npm:

 ```bash